pgdogdev/docs/docs/features/sharding/resharding/hash.md

 ### Real time changes

-After data sync is complete, changes for all tables in the publication will be streamed in real time.
+After data sync is complete, changes for all tables in the publication will be streamed in real-time.
 Keep this connection open until you are ready to cut traffic over to the new database cluster.